Travelogue Bolivia 2003

 Gringo bonus 2: I also ate in the cabin together with captain and first pilot.
 One week I had excellent food, three meals a day included in the price, only 200 Bolvianos, some 25 Dollars.

 Each day we sailed between 100 and 230 km, depending how often we stopped to exchange part of the cargo.
 The village we stopped in the middle of the trip for the food-salesman to leave the ship with all his vegetables and beer to sell them in another village even further down the jungle was the first place I ever been where there was no Coca Cola.
-How nice that someplace like this still exists.
-How bad for me because I was dying for a cold coke but the local chemical lemonade was quite nice, too.
+Incredible that someplace like this still exists.
+How nice!
+How bad for me because I was dying for a cold coke but the local chemical lemonade was quite nice, too, and even cooled!!!

 It is a funny experience asking someone on one of these ships for the waste basket, because nobody does understand why you shouldn’t simply throw the stuff out of the window into the water.
 It is my opinion that throwing stuff like plastic, paper, glass or cans out of the window is only an aesthetic problem, because I don’t believe it harms nature and I never saw a plant or animal that minded one or a hundred plastic bags on the ground.
 Some water animal will love to live in a plastic bottle cave with 360 degree panorama and in a few hundred or thousand years there won’t be anything left.
 But it gives you an impression of the size of this river knowing that nobody cares to drop their waste and though there is nothing to see.